 Toluene is a clear liquid that can also be found in disinfectants, paint thinners and solvents.
 It helps to make sure that nail polish dries smoothly.
 However, being exposed to even low levels of toluene can cause lethargy, memory problems, hormone imbalances, nausea and physical weakness.
 If you inhale higher levels of toluene, you are at risk of fainting.
-Finally, it is worth noting that pregnant women should be especially careful to avoid toluene, as some studies strongly suggest that it is linked to an increased risk of miscarriage.
+Finally, it is worth noting that pregnant women should be especially careful to avoid toluene, as some studies strongly suggest that it

 2) Ethyl acetate:

 Ethyl acetate is found not just in nail polish but also in cigarettes and glue.
 It is extremely irritating to your respiratory tract if inhaled, and also highly irritating to any skin with which it comes into contact.
 In addition, recent research shows that using products that contain large amounts of this chemical put you at risk of damaging your heart, liver, lungs and kidneys.

 3) Dibutyl Phthalate: